 2. Internal Pipe Examination for ‘At-Risk’ Systems – NFPA 25 lists conditions in which this type of internal pipe exam is to be performed.
 This inspection requires internal pipe examinations at the following four points of a fire sprinkler system:

 3. Obstruction Investigation – This is to be performed if “foreign organic or inorganic material” is found during an internal pipe inspection.
 NFPA 25 provides the requirements to conduct obstruction investigations.

+Our state of the art fire protection fabrication shop can prefabricate piping and components for your fire sprinkler system if the need arises.
 For more information or to schedule a 5-year internal pipe inspection, please contact Ahern.